-This data sheet summarizes the features of the PIC24HJ12GP201/202 devices.
+This data sheet summarizes the features of the PIC24HJ32GP202/204 and PIC24HJ16GP304 devices.
 It is not intended to be a comprehensive reference source.
 To complement the information in this data sheet, refer to the "PIC24H Family Reference Manual".
-Please see the Microchip web site (www.microchip.com) for the latest PIC24H Family Reference Manual chapters.

-PIC24HJ12GP201/202 devices include several features intended to maximize application flexibility and reliability, and minimize cost through elimination of external components.
+PIC24HJ32GP202/204 and PIC24HJ16GP304 devices include several features that are intended to maximize application flexibility and reliability, and minimize cost through elimination of external components.
 These are:

 - · Flexible configuration

-- · Watchdog Timer (WDT)
+- Watchdog Timer (WDT)

 - Code Protection and CodeGuardTM Security

 - · JTAG Boundary Scan Interface

-- In-Circuit Serial ProgrammingTM (ICSPTM) programming capability
+- In-Circuit Serial ProgrammingTM (ICSPTM)

 - · In-Circuit emulation